ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: "Computation Analysis".

-Member: Broader possible all ecompassing category is important as it will likely be above any jurisdictional differences.
+Member: Broader possible all encompassing category is important as it will likely be above any jurisdictional differences.

 Member: Support everything has been said.
 Happy with top level definition.
 As long as it's short.